 For more than four decades, Orange County residents have flocked to Fashion Island, an open-air shopping and dining destination in Newport Beach.
-Department stores Bloomingdale’s, Macy’s, Nordstrom and Neiman Marcus—which carries Markle favourite Veronica Beard—share space with more than 200 specialty stores, including Alice + Olivia, Kendra Scott and AG.
-Insider tip: Personal shopping and styling services are available by request, as is the shopping centre’s virtual concierge program, At Your Service.
-Simply text 949-734-7364 to ask a question such as "Where can I valet?" or "Where is Restoration Hardware?”.
+Department stores Bloomingdale’s, Macy’s, Nordstrom, and Neiman Marcus—which carries Markle favorite Veronica Beard—share space with more than 200 specialty stores, including Alice + Olivia, Kendra Scott, and AG.
+Insider tip: Personal shopping and styling services are available by request, as is the shopping center’s virtual concierge program, At Your Service.
+Simply text 949-734-7364 to ask a question such as "Where can I valet?" or "Where is Restoration Hardware?”

 4. Rodeo Drive, Beverly Hills

 In the late sixties, Fred Hayman and Aldo Gucci opened two of the first luxury boutiques on Rodeo Drive, kickstarting the rapid development of the world-famous three-block stretch.
 Van Cleef & Arpels quickly followed, as did Vidal Sassoon.
 Then, in 1990, Julia Roberts’ character Vivian Ward charged her way through the street’s high-end boutiques in the smash hit Pretty Woman, and a new generation of Rodeo Drive devotees was born.
 Today, popular destinations include Chanel, Tiffany & Co., and Yves Saint Laurent.
 Personal shoppers are available in-store and can help secure access to private lounges at Burberry, Christian Dior, Louis Vuitton, and more.